DHCP stands for Dynamic Host Configuration Protocol.

 The most important thing to know about DHCP is that it plays a key role in assigning IP addresses to everyone on the Internet.

 A DHCP server is one computer on the network that assigns IP addresses to the other computers, or "hosts," on the network.
-Essentially, the DHCP server gives you a hall pass to use the Internet.
+Essentially, the DHCP server gives you a hall pass that is needed in order for your device to have access to the Internet.

-Typically, you can find and adjust DHCP settings in Network Settings.
+Typically, you can find and adjust DHCP settings in Network Settings on your router.
 However, a lot depends on your specific router, operating system, and Internet Service Provider, so we recommend consulting your ISP for further direction.